Date: 03rd December, 2019

 Format: .mp4 (4K)

-Comments: A minor cut during the third Jingle Bells performance, otherwise complete.
+Comments: A minor cut during the second Jingle Bells performance, otherwise complete.

 – This was a special charity christmas headline show the band played for the House of Ruth, a non-profit organization taking care of homeless families.
 Therefore the band (except for John) wore christmas costumes for the show and played ‘Jingle Bells’ (James Lord Pierpont cover) in a metal version three times.
 This was the first time ever that the band covered the song.
 The song was supposed to be performed four times, with the second performance due after ‘Rollin’ (Air Raid Vehicle)’ but was dropped during the show.